 While more research needs to be done to prove the definitive health benefits of probiotics, most people can take them without side effects.
 As with making any health change, though, it's best to discuss with your doctor first, especially if you have a weakened immune system, take certain medications, and are allergic to sources of probiotics.

 While there are many prebiotic and probiotic supplements out there, you can also incorporate probiotic-rich foods into your diet.
-"Probiotics are naturally found in a bunch of different foods," explains Kelli Foster, associate food editor at The Kitchn and author of The Probiotic Kitchen.
+"Probiotics are naturally found in a bunch of different foods," explains Kelli Foster, senior contributing food editor at The Kitchn and author of The Probiotic Kitchen.
 "Some of the most common and widely available are yogurt, kefir, fermented sauerkraut and pickles, kimchi, miso, and kombucha."

-In her new cookbook, Foster gives over 100 all-natural recipe ideas for probiotic cooking.
+In her cookbook, Foster gives over 100 all-natural recipe ideas for probiotic cooking.
 And if you're picturing unappetizing rabbit food, think again: There are a lot of inventive ways to mix probiotic-rich foods into your meal prep.
 Foster's got recipes like cider-glazed pork tenderloin with sauerkraut and apples, fish tacos with kefir-avocado cream, and smoky tempeh and kale Caesar wraps.

 Since you shouldn't forget about prebiotics either, the book features recipe ideas for those microorganisms, too.
 "You'll find prebiotics in foods like raw asparagus, dandelion greens, bananas, barley, beans, and legumes," Foster adds.